muteys/my-new-config/README.md

 This directory contains configuration files and resources for my system setup, as well as a list of packages that should be installed.

 ## Quick Start (Automatic Installation)
+### **WARNING!!!
+Before running the script, change hyprland config by adding your monitor in mycfg/.config/hypr/configs/monitors.conf !**
 For automatic installation of all packages and restoration of configuration:

 ```bash